-Show: Thursday, July 27 at 9am Kingman Expo Center, South end of ramp 1.
-4-H members must be enrolled in the project.
-2. Cat exhibits must be vaccinated for Rabies and Feline Distemper.
-Vaccination for pneumonia and viral rhinotracheitis is recommended at least 2 weeks prior to exhibiting.
-3. An official vaccination certificate will be required in order to exhibit cat projects.
+- 1. 4-H members must be enrolled in the project. - 2.
+Cat exhibits must be vaccinated for Rabies and Feline Distemper.
+Vaccination for pneumonia and viral rhinotracheitis is recommended at least 2 weeks prior to exhibiting. - 3.
+An official vaccination certificate will be required in order to exhibit cat projects. - 4.
+Pre-entry must be completed by May 10. - 5.
+Pregnant females cannot be exhibited. - 6.
+Cats must be in crates or cages. - 7.
+Hand and aquarium pets will be exhibited at owner's risk - 8.
+Cats and hand pets entered in the show need to be at the Fair only during the time of showing.

-4. Pre-entry must be completed by May 12.
+Note: Posters and educational displays will be judged in Department 33 4-H and FFA Miscellaneous.

-5. Pregnant females cannot be exhibited.
+128. Cat

-6. Cats must be in crates or cages.
+129. Hand Pets (in cage)

-7. Hand and aquarium pets will be exhibited at owner's risk.
+130. Aquarium Pets

-8. Cats and hand pets entered in the show need to be at the Fair only during the time of showing.
+131. Birds

-Note: Posters and educational displays will be judged in Department 33 4-H and FFA Missellaneous.
+132. Other Pets

-128. Cat129.
-Hand Pets (in cage)130.
-Aquarium Pets131.
-Birds132.
-Other Pets133.
-Cloverbud Pets
+133. Cloverbud Pets